Linuxfabrik/lfops/CONTRIBUTING.rst

 Why?
 Let's assume an Ansible playbook with two roles.
 Role1 (tag1) sets a default value.
 Role2 (tag2) wants to override the default value.
 Ansible is not able to do this: Neither with tag-based ``ansible-playbook`` calls nor with a full playbook run, Role2 is able to override the default value of Role1.
 This is the reason for implementing injections.

-Do not use lists of any kind, since you cannot overwrite earlier values, for example the value defined in the ``__role_var`` (for details have a look at https://docs.linuxfabrik.ch/software/ansible.html).
+Do not use dictionaries, even though they allow overwriting of earlier elemens, since one cannot template the keyname using Jinja2.
+This would prevent passing on of variables, especially in `__dependent_var`` (for details have a look at https://docs.linuxfabrik.ch/software/ansible.html).

 Note that single value ``__combined_var`` are always returned as strings.
 Convert them to integers when using maths.